 Health care leader Jesús Garza to lead recruitment of successor

-“Jesús has served Ascension and Seton Healthcare Family for 15 years with compassion, generosity, unmatched professionalism and skill,” said Patricia A. Maryland, President, Healthcare Operations and Chief Operating Officer, Ascension Healthcare, a division of Ascension.
+“Jesús has served Ascension and Ascension Seton for 15 years with compassion, generosity, unmatched professionalism and skill,” said Patricia A. Maryland, President, Healthcare Operations and Chief Operating Officer, Ascension Healthcare, a division of Ascension.

 “Ascension Texas was an early adopter of health management strategies that are becoming the norm across health care,” Garza noted.
 “Now that the ministries in Waco and Austin are participating in integrated systems of care that connect people to the right care in the right setting, I feel it’s the right time to insert a leader with a new perspective.”

-Garza joined the Seton Family of Hospitals as President and CEO for Brackenridge Hospital and Seton Highland Lakes, Seton Edgar B. Davis and Seton Shoal Creek Hospitals in 2002 following a distinguished career in private and public sector leadership.
-He was named Chief Operating Officer for Seton Healthcare Family in 2006.
+Garza joined the Ascension Seton Family of Hospitals as President and CEO for Brackenridge Hospital and Ascension Seton Highland Lakes, Ascension Seton Edgar B. Davis and Ascension Seton Shoal Creek Hospitals in 2002 following a distinguished career in private and public sector leadership.
+He was named Chief Operating Officer for Ascension Seton in 2006.

-In 2012, Garza began serving as interim President and CEO of the Seton Healthcare Family and assumed additional responsibility to provide strategic and operational leadership for the Ascension Texas Ministry Market, encompassing Seton Healthcare Family and Providence Healthcare Network in Waco, ensuring alignment on issues related to Mission and Vision.
+In 2012, Garza began serving as interim President and CEO of the Ascension Seton and assumed additional responsibility to provide strategic and operational leadership for the Ascension Texas Ministry Market, encompassing Ascension Seton and Providence Healthcare Network in Waco, ensuring alignment on issues related to Mission and Vision.
 He was formally appointed to that role in 2013.

 “As part of our One Ascension journey, Jesús has led the ongoing integration of the Texas Ministry Market, working to coordinate strategies and approaches; promote alignment with community physicians; enroll more consumers in insurance products; and lead the market to value-based care,” Dr. Maryland said.